lmorg/murex/docs/user-guide/modules.md

-# User Guide: Modules and Packages
+# Modules and Packages - User Guide

 > An introduction to _murex_ modules and packages